 If you have small kittens without a mother, there are some great instructional videos from “Kitten Lady” on YouTube.
 To watch her videos, click here.

 Cats can spread disease but, for both feral and pet cats, it is far more common for them to spread disease from cat to cat than from cat to human.
 Feral cats pose less of a risk than companion cats, because they have minimal human contact.
 Any contact that does occur is almost always initiated by the person.
 Protect yourself from cat-related disease by washing your hands after touching cat feces, avoid cat bites and scratches, cleanse the area if bitten or scratched and have cats vaccinated against rabies.
 Ally Cat Allies has a very informative article on Feral Cats and the Public.

 The simple answer to this question is “Yes, cats kill birds.”
 But, humans also contribute to the decline in bird populations through the use of pesticides, habitat loss and human buildings and other structures that birds fly into.
 That being said, there is an ongoing debate between those trying to help cats and those trying to help birds.

 We are a 501(c)(3) nonprofit group.
 Charitable donations are tax deductible.

-Do you have other questions that weren’t in our FAQs page?
+Do you have other questions that weren’t on our FAQs page?
 We’d love to hear from you.
-Simply fill out our the form below and write your question in the message section.
-We’ll get to you as soon as possible.
+Use our contact us form and write your question in the message section.